Overflwn/LUAComputers/README.md

 ## Development setup
-- SFML (Included for windows)
+- SFML (should be in your default search path, add it to CMakeLists.txt otherwise)
-- simpleini (included in the libraries folder and already set in the Makefile)
+- simpleini (included in the include folder and already set in the CMakeLists.txt)
-- Lua libs / headers (Also included for windows)
+- Lua libs / headers (should be in your default search path, add it to CMakeLists.txt otherwise)